Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 - review therapeutic interventions on a regular basis

-- work with other healthcare professionals, such as social workers and medical practitioners
+- work as part of a multidisciplinary team with other healthcare professionals, such as social workers, psychologists, occupational therapists and medical practitioners

 - attend meetings, maintain client records and produce reports on activities and progress.

 Many play therapists also work independently or take on private clients in addition to paid employment.
-Fees for your services will typically range from between £35 and £70 per hour.
+Sessional rates typically range from between £45 and £90 per hour.

 Play therapy sessions are usually held Monday to Friday during normal office hours (9am to 5pm) and take around 40 to 50 minutes per session.
 If working privately with clients, your appointments may be held outside of these hours to fit in with client needs.